connectrpc/otelconnect-go/README.md

 * The [two most recent major releases][go-support-policy] of Go.
 * v1 of the `go.opentelemetry.io/otel` tracing SDK.
-* The current alpha release of the `go.opentelemetry.io/otel` metrics SDK.
+* The current stable release of the `go.opentelemetry.io/otel` metrics SDK.

-It's not yet stable.
-We take every effort to maintain backward compatibility, but can't commit to a stable v1 until the OpenTelemetry APIs are stable.

 ## Legal